OpenDroneMap/docs/source/arguments/boundary.rst

 Adding an Orthophoto Background
 """"""""""""""""""""""""""""""""
 .. figure:: https://user-images.githubusercontent.com/19295950/145109918-df591ce8-3df4-485d-a775-81813b7e61ef.webp
-  :alt: Browsing to a generated Orthophoto from OpenDroneMap Desktop that covers the Area Of Interest (AOI).
+  :alt: Browsing to a generated Orthophoto from WebODM that covers the Area Of Interest (AOI).

   If you have run the task already without a Boundary [GeoJSON], you can load the generated Orthophoto from OpenDroneMap into QGIS to use as your basemap for creating your Boundary [GeoJSON].
 This should ensure that your boundary polygon exactly matches the data in your Task, as different basemaps can have errors of 1-10m or more.
   If have not generated an Orthophoto for your Area Of Interest (AOI), you can use one of the various methods within QGIS to add a basemap.
 Just be mindful of possible differences in location, angle, skew, scale, and other registration changes that can occur between your data and a basemap provider's data.